ShravanDalavi/Simple-Python-Mini-Projects/Get IP address and Hostname of Website/README.md

-# Get Ipaddress and Hostname of Website
+# Get IP address and Hostname of Website
 This Python script retrieves the IP address and hostname of a given website URL using the socket library.

 ## Description